-Socialized housing is marketed under FLI's "Pabahay" brand, with lots typically priced at up to \$\mathbb{P}\$160,000 per lot and housing units typically priced at up to \$\mathbb{P}\$850,000 per unit.
-FLI's socialized housing comprises large-scale, masshousing projects that have historically ranged in size from approximately six to 55 hectares and have been developed in phases typically comprising 1,000 lots of 35 to 50 sq.m. each, organized in clusters of front-expandable row houses with supporting amenities and facilities.
-Government regulations generally require developers to allocate at least 5% to 20% of their subdivision development activities (by either area or cost) for socialized housing units, although this requirement can also be satisfied through alternative means.
-Buyers of socialized housing projects are eligible to obtain financing from the Government's Pag-IBIG Fund.
-Maximum sales prices for FLI's socialized housing products do not exceed the Government-mandated ceiling of \$\mathbb{P}\$850,000 per unit, which was increased from \$\mathbb{P}\$\$80,000 in October 2023, and income realized from the development and improvement of socialized housing sites are exempt from taxation.
+Socialized housing is marketed under FLI's "Pabahay" brand, with lots typically priced at up to P160,000 per lot and housing units typically priced at up to P850,000 per unit.
+FLI's socialized housing comprises large-scale, mass-housing projects that have historically ranged in size from approximately six to 55 hectares and have been developed in phases typically comprising 1,000 lots of 35 to 50 sq.m. each, organized in clusters of front-expandable row houses with supporting amenities and facilities.
+Government regulations generally require developers to allocate at least 5% to 20% of their subdivision development activities (by either area or cost) for socialized housing projects are eligible to obtain financing from the Government's Pag-IBIG Fund.
+Maximum sales prices for FLI's socialized housing products do not exceed the Government-mandated ceiling of P850,000 per unit, which was increased from P580,000 in October 2023, and income realized from the development and improvement of socialized housing sites are exempt from taxation.
 See "Regulatory and Environmental Matters."